schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: gridSubDivisions

-		Corresponds to the "Grid sub divisions" setting from the Info dialog.
+		Corresponds to the “Grid sub divisions” setting from the Info dialog.

 		:type: int